 Cloud service providers offer multiple node instance types.
 Each instance type is priced differently based on availability and demand.
 Typically, users pick a default node instance type and set up homogeneous clusters.
-Homogeneous clusters are not very optimal for bursty big data workloads.
+Homogeneous clusters are not very optimal for bursty data lake workloads.
 The availability of these instances varies considerably and could result in significant delays.
-Heterogeneity in on-demand and Spot nodes allows you to pick the most cost-effective combination for your job.
+Heterogeneity in on-demand and Spot/Preemptible nodes allows you to pick the most cost-effective combination for your job.

-HOW TO EVALUATE A CLOUD DATA PLATEORM
+HOW TO EVALUATE A CLOUD DATA LAKE PLATEORM

-Companies choosing to migrate workloads from on-premises to the cloud should consider a cloud data platform that activates all available data for all data users.
+Companies choosing to migrate workloads from on-premises to the cloud should consider an Open Data Lake Platform that activates all available data for all data users.